AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-data.py --format AnnData
     ```

+- If you're only working with a subset of the data, you can use the `--projects` or `--samples` option to download select projects or samples, respectively (note that these options are mutually exclusive):

+    ```sh
+    # use the --projects option
+    ./download-data.py --projects SCPCPXXXXXX

+    # use the --samples option
+    ./download-data.py --samples SCPCSXXXXXX,SCPCSXXXXXY
+    ```

 - To download a specific release other than the most recent release, you can use the `--release` option.
 Again, download full data releases with caution, as they are quite large!
     - You can use the `--list-releases` flag to see all available releases, which are named in `YYYY-MM-DD` format based on their release date.